herculescoding93/herculescoding93/README.md

 ### Hi there 👋

+My name is Hercules(Ηρακλής) and i am from Greece!
+I am very interested in back end development(python mostly) but, my dream job would be at @Airbus because i have a passion for planes, and i believe i could code flight computers some day!

+📫 Need any help?: Contact me on my instagram account on on my discord(codingmaster)!

+😄 Pronouns: He/Him
+⚡ Fun fact: I realy like heavy metal music, especially iron maiden
 <!--
 **herculescoding93/herculescoding93** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.